TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendingTca/StoringChanges/Index.rst

     This means that variables defined in those files can't leak into the following files.

     ..  note::
-        Until TYPO3 v12, variables declared in these files were in a shared scope, with the risk of a leakage to the following files.
+        In TYPO3 v11 and below, variables declared in these files were in a shared scope, with the risk of a leakage to the following files.
 The use of :php:`call_user_func` wrap was a common workaround.